TpRedNinja/Route-Tracker/README.md

 # Route Tracker

-A specialized tool designed for speedrunners to track their progress across multiple games.
+A specialized tool designed for speedrunners to track their progress across multiple games with real-time memory reading and advanced route management features.

 ## Overview

 Route Tracker reads game memory in real-time to track collectibles, missions, and progress during speedruns.
-This tool is specifically designed for speedrunners following pre-determined routes.
+This tool is specifically designed for speedrunners following pre-determined routes with comprehensive tracking and management capabilities.

 ## Game Support